ece4078dev/ECE4078_Lab_2025/Week11/README.md

 	- Object localisation scores against all objects in the environment
  - Removed references to collision penalties in object estimation marking formula
  - Added line referring to how best score is calculated across levels
+ - Correct SLAM marking formula to scale mark based on number of markers
 ---

 ## Final Demo marking scheme